cmelab/polybinder/README.md

 ```

 ## Containers
-Uli-Init containers with HOOMD compiled to work on cpu and gpu are availiable: `polybinder_cpu` and `polybinder_gpu`.
+PolyBinder containers with HOOMD compiled to work on cpu and gpu are availiable: `polybinder_cpu` and `polybinder_gpu`.

 To use PolyBinder in a prebuilt container (using Singularity), run:
 ```